mabit14/nn-evaluation/README.md

-# Evaluation of a Pre-Trained Neural Network Model on different Automotive Datasets
+# Evaluation of Pre-Trained Neural Network Models on different Automotive Datasets